fgr-fgg958156/hwgit/README.md

-# Script about "Hours in seconds"
+# Script about "Run second: Average value"

-## I wrote a script that converts hours to seconds and does the following:
+## I created a script that determines the arithmetic mean of three numbers with the following conditions:

-* asks the user for the number of hours;
+* Receives three numbers from the user via three prompts
-* counts how many seconds are in that number of hours;
-* writes the calculated value to a variable;
-* displays this variable to the user via an alert.
+* Displays the arithmetic mean of these numbers via alert